Marcoby-Dev-Ops/Nexus/docs/NEXUS_VISION_EXECUTION_PLAN.md

 ---

-## Universal Department Structure: THINK → SEE → ACT
+## Universal Department Structure: SEE → THINK → ACT

-To maximize clarity, enablement, and action, every department module in Nexus now follows a universal structure:
+To maximize clarity, enablement, and action, every department module in Nexus now follows the universal SEE → THINK → ACT workflow:

-- **Analysis (THINK):** Automated and on-demand analysis of department performance, trends, and diagnostics (KPIs, charts, summaries)
+-   **SEE (Analysis & Diagnosis):** First, understand the current state with automated and on-demand analysis of department performance, trends, and diagnostics (KPIs, charts, summaries).
+This is where you see the objective reality.
-- **Advice (SEE):** AI-powered recommendations, prioritized actions, and strategic guidance (Next Best Actions, improvement suggestions)
+-   **THINK (Strategy & Ideas):** Based on the analysis, use Nexus's generative capabilities to brainstorm solutions, develop strategies, and create new deliverables (AI-powered recommendations, strategic plans, creative content).
+This is where you decide what to do.
-- **Resources (ACT):** Curated playbooks, templates, product/service info, and enablement materials (Knowledge cards, tools, templates)
+-   **ACT (Execution & Automation):** Finally, put the plan into action.
+Use curated playbooks, automation workflows, and integrated tools to execute the strategy and achieve the desired outcome (Automated workflows, one-click actions, integrated tools).

 This structure ensures:
-- Every user can THINK (understand), SEE (get advice), and ACT (take action) in a consistent, empowering way
+-   Every user can SEE (diagnose), THINK (strategize), and ACT (execute) in a consistent, empowering way.
-- Cross-departmental work is seamless and intuitive
+-   Cross-departmental work is seamless and intuitive.
-- Continuous learning and improvement are built into daily workflows
+-   Continuous learning and improvement are built into daily workflows.

 ---